RAG4J/rag4j.github.io/references.markdown

 ## Weaviate
 <img src="/assets/images/weaviate.png" alt="Weaviate Logo" style="height: 100px; padding: 50px;">

 In this project we use an InternalContentStore.
 This is handy when working with just a few vectors.
 It does not persist the data.
 Therefore you need to index the content on every run.
 With Weaviate we have vector store with a lot more capabilities.
 At the moment we just scratch the service of the power of Weaviate.
 We will implement Hybrid search and probably some more advanced features later on.
+If you want more information about Weaviate, you can find it on their [website](https://weaviate.io).